FAFSA is the KEY!

 anyway -- it's free.

-The FAFSA launches on October 1 each year.
+The FAFSA normally launches on October 1 each

-should submit the FAFSA as soon after the official starting date, which is
+should submit the FAFSA as soon after the official starting date as possible,

 that enables you to log in to some Department of Education websites.